 Flagpole: The flagpole is located in the main part of camp.
 A rope and pulley takes the flag to the top of the pole.
 Seen easily, it is a good place to meet.

 Recreational Vehicle Sites: Seven (7) sites are available for Rental groups to use.
 Each site has a

 30 amp breaker, running water and sewage waste dump.
 Spaces for 2 additional self-contained RV’s are available with water and electricity.

 Drinking Fountains: Nine (9) fountains are located at various locations throughout the camp.

 The drinking water at camp is a cold fed deep well.
 Cool and no chemicals added.

-> Picnic Tables: Twenty four (24) wood, metal, and cement are located at various places around camp.
+Picnic Tables: Twenty four (24) wood, metal, plastic, & cement are located at various places around camp.
 100 plastic stacking chairs are also available to use outside.

-> Hiking trails: There are two trails that begin in Camp, The trail to the Dam begins near the Waterfront and somewhat follows the Lake edge toward the Dam.
+Hiking trails: There are two trails that begin in Camp, The trail to the Dam begins near the Waterfront and somewhat follows the Lake edge toward the Dam.
 Trail number two begins just past the dining hall and goes to the meadow.
 It is somewhat near the Lake edge and leads out of the camp, through a fence, to the meadow.
 This trail takes hikers through the most natural, undisturbed area in camp.